chatox/data-mining-course/upf/upf-online-exams.md

 ### While the exam proceeds

-The screen of your laptop/PC must show, at all times, the exam only.
-The microphone must be ON at all times.
-You will not be recorded during the exam.
+The screen of your laptop/PC must show, at all times, the exam only. **The microphone must be ON at all times.** You will not be recorded during the exam.

-The sound must be as LOW as possible, considering you will need to listen to the professor.
+**The speaker must be as LOW as possible,** but note you will need to listen to the professor.

 Asking questions: You will raise your hand (physically, not using the app) and wait for the turn to speak.
 The questions will be public for everyone.